 - Various customized provisions that solidify the asset protection benefits provided by Florida’s LLC laws.

-Do Florida LLC Operating Agreements have to be filed?
+Do Florida LLC Operating Agreements Have to be Filed?

-When to Use a Free Operating Agreement
+Free LLC Operating Agreement Forms

 Many newly started Florida LLC businesses want to minimize organizational expenses such as legal and accountant fees.
 Such cost-sensitive start-ups may not want to spend legal fees for an attorney to draft a customized Florida LLC operating agreement.
 You should consider using a simple, low-cost, or free LLC operating agreement in Florida under the following circumstances: